spwhitton/git-remote-gcrypt/README.rst

 Collaboration
     The encryption of the manifest is updated for each push to match the participant configuration.
 Each pushing user must have the public keys of all collaborators and correct participant config.
-You can commit a keyring to the repo; further key management features do not yet exist.

 Dependencies
     ``rsync`` and ``curl`` for remotes ``rsync:`` and ``sftp:``